intj-t/intj-t/README.md

 <a href="https://www.newscientist.com/article/mg15621052-800-radio-head-the-brain-has-its-own-fm-receiver/">Radio head – The brain has its own FM receiver</a>

-<a href="https://academic.oup.com/gbe/article/8/3/607/2574116">Evolutionary Relationships among Extinct and Extant Sloths: The Evidence of Mitogenomes and Retroviruses</a>

-<a href="https://www.nature.com/articles/ng949z">New genes involved in cancer identified by retroviral tagging</a>

-<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2335822">Restoring Nobility to the Constitution: A Modern Approach to a Founding Principle</a>

 <a href="https://www.sciencedirect.com/science/article/pii/S1571064513001188">Consciousness in the universe: A review of the ‘Orch OR’ theory</a>